zspann/find-missing-pet/README.md

 Go to [this github link](https://github.com/flatiron-school-curriculum/find-missing-pet) and click on the "Download Zip" button on the bottom-right side of the screen.
 Once you've downloaded the file, double click it to unzip the file, and then drag the unzipped file (called 'find-missing-pet-master') to your desktop.

-Open your terminal and cd into desktop using `cd Destop` and then cd into the file by typing `cd find-missing-pet-master`.
+Open your terminal and cd into desktop using `cd Desktop` and then cd into the file by typing `cd find-missing-pet-master`.

-From here, run `bundle install`.
+From here, run `bundle install` in your terminal.
 This is going to load the gems in the `Gemfile`.
 You don't need to worry about this right now.
 You'll learn about gems later in the course.

 ## Get working!